Acorns Nursery School

-The house Acorns Nursery school is in has been specially adapted for use as a preschool with child sized toilets and wash basins.
-It is a "home from home"for children with separate rooms so it helps children when developing language skills as it is not noisy.
+Acorns Nursery school is located in what was a family home but has been specially adapted for use as a preschool with child sized toilets and wash basins.
+It is a "home from home" for children and has a variety of activities in separate rooms, rather than being in a large echoing hall.
+This helps children when developing language skills as it is not noisy.
 Children are able to move from one room to another as they wish.
 Children settle into Acorns readily as the environment is so similar to what they are used to.

 Outside we have a Wendy house, mud kitchen, a large climbing frame, a covered area so that we can play outside whatever the weather.
 The garden is large with plenty of scope for play, we also have a patio area for bikes, scooters and ride on toys!